-challenge of type required ServerChallenge Server-provided challenge value transaction of type array of Transaction Transaction data to be explicitly confirmed by the user.□ The list contains the same transaction content in various content types and various image sizes.
-Refer to [UAFAuthnrMetadata] for more information about Transaction Confirmation Display characteristics.

 '''

-policy of type required Policy

-Server-provided policy defining what types of authenticators are Ecceptable for this authentication operation.
+Transaction data to be explicitly confirmed by the user.

 '''

+The list contains the same transaction content in various content types and various image sizes.
+Refer to [FIDOMetadataStatement] for more information about Transaction Confirmation Display characteristics.

+Server-provided policy defining what types of authenticators are acceptable for this authentication operation.